Criminal Attorneys & DWI Lawyers in Covington, New Orleans, and Shreveport Louisiana

 Often times, clients and/or their family members come to me having no idea how the criminal justice system works.
 They are in a new situation and have many fears because the unknown is scary.
 Television and movies have formed many opinions and beliefs about the way things happen when someone is charged with a crime.
 Unfortunately, many of these ideas or just for show and not realistic.
-I do all I can to inform my clients and thier family members regarding the process they are going to go through when entering the criminal justice system in Louisiana.
-I have written this article as a basic guide on some of the main priinciples and procedures that most defendants face.
+I do all I can to inform my clients and their family members regarding the process they are going to go through when entering the criminal justice system in Louisiana.
+I have written this article as a basic guide on some of the main principles and procedures that most defendants face.
 This is not a complete guide to every part of the system.
-If you have a charge, seek an attorney for advice.
+If you have a charge, seek a criminal defense attorney near you for advice.

 At the conclusion of an investigation, if the officer believes that he has enough to establish probable cause, he will fill out an affidavit of probable cause.
 He will then present the affidavit to the judge with an accompanying warrant.
 The warrant may be an arrest warrant and/or search warrant.
 This gives the officer the authority to make an arrest and/or search an area.
 If the suspect cannot be found of the officer after due diligence, the arrest warrant can remain active forever.
 In this case, the suspect will have to turn himself in to make the arrest warrant go away.